joelnewcom/joelnewcom.github.io/_cloud/cloud-knowhow.md

 ### cloud

 ## public cloud
-Is hosted by a cloudprovider like azure and you will share resources with others.
+Is hosted by a cloudprovider like azure and you will normally share resources with others.

 ## private cloud
-You host a cloud in house.
+You host a cloud yourself.
 You provide the hardware and run it as a cloud.
 This scenario should be used if your environment needs special restrictions (sensitive data)

 ## hybrid cloud
 You use both, private and public cloud together.

+## multi cloud
+You use different cloud providers.

 ## cloud services
 ![cloud services](different-cloud-services.PNG)